 I'm sooooooo excited to be sharing a fun project that I've been working on.
 It is a how-to-draw book using the letters of the alphabet.
 I plan on having bunches of how-to-draw books with fun themes throughout my journey as a teachers pay teachers author.
+Check out my new page at the learning corner for more grade specific art activities for kids.
 View my educational and design resources at my TpT shop.
 Have Fun!

 I decided to play with watercolor painting with the wet on wet technique for this year's Easter Project.
 What fun it was to create this monochromatic piece and to see the watercolor transform.
 Happy Easter!
 Get the free prints at my shop if you plan on doing some shopping or for a quick download click the file below.

 "I have come as a light into the world, that whoever believes in Me should not abide in darkness." -John 12:46 NKJV

 I'm excited to give you a sneak peek of a fun project that I'm working on as part of my art educational resources (will be available at my TpT shop and my independent shop).
 The idea is to create printable paper crafts relating to each letter of the alphabet.
 I hope to provide many resources that will nurture creativity in your students or children and help them to love art.
 This will be a great supplement to the Letter of the Week Curriculum for preschoolers and kindergarteners.

 Teach your child or student the importance of shapes in art with this lesson.
 Purchase it at my TPT store.

 Excited to annouce my updated Etsy shop, offering digital downloads of my fine art photography.
 Hope that you'll drop by and take a look.

 This is my photo for today from my Project 365 gallery of an incomplete watercolor painting that I'm reworking using the sakura water brush.
 I hope to finish this painting sooner and I'm exciting to see what develops.